kenmayor/alx-pre_course/README.md

 ## General Information
 - Various C programming language projects Python And FrontEnd WebDev.
+- Understanding hoe to collaborate remotely using slack, git hub and linux server.
 - What problem does it (intend to) solve?
 - What is the purpose of your project?
 - Why did you undertake it?